flaviosilveira/notes/Books Notes & Readings/Tribe of Mentors.md

 - chef, someone who mix some ingredients and create something.
 Cook, someone who follows somebody recipes

 #### Graham Duncan
-- It's now how weel you play the game, it's deciding what game you want to play. - Kwame Appiah
+- It's not how weel you play the game, it's deciding what game you want to play. - Kwame Appiah

-- a
+#### Mike Mapples
+- Living Forward - Michael Hyatt and Daniel Harkavy (Book)
+- A good advice, is more like "I cant answers your question, But that works for me..."